Qiskit/qiskit/docs/migration_guides/opflow_migration.rst

 The :mod:`~qiskit.opflow` module was originally introduced as a layer between circuits and algorithms, a series of building blocks for quantum algorithms research and development.

-The recent release of the :mod:`~qiskit.primitives` introduced a new interface for interacting with backends.
+The recent release of the :mod:`~qiskit.primitives` introduced a new paradigm for interacting with backends.
 Now, instead of preparing a circuit to execute with a ``backend.run()`` type of method, the algorithms can leverage the :class:`~Sampler` and :class:`~Estimator` primitives, send parametrized circuits and observables, and directly receive quasi-probability distributions or expectation values (respectively).
 This workflow simplifies considerably the pre-processing and post-processing steps